bordean5/ELEC0138-23_24-Group_S/EHR website secure version/README.md

 2. The 2FA last for 5 minutes and 3 tries.
 Or it expired
 3. You can only request 2FA 3 times per minute
 4. Only the admin account has the function to register a new user(not admin)
+5. The website uses a simulated SSL certification which might be stopped by the browser, please use Chrome and ignore the alert.